s514290/44563-M07/README.md

-# M06 Chat Example
+# M07 Guestbook Example

-A simple chat demo using node.js, express, and socket.io
+A simple guest book using Node, Express, BootStrap, EJS

 ## How to use

-Open a command window in your c:\44563\W06 folder.
+Open a command window in your c:\44563\m07 folder.

 Run npm install to install all the dependencies in the package.json file.

-Run node server.js to start the server.
+Run node gbapp.js to start the server.
 (Hit CTRL-C to stop.)

 ```
 > npm install
-> node server.js
+> node gbapp.js
 ```

 Point your browser to `http://localhost:8081`.